detekt/detekt/README.md

       Default: false
   * --input, -i
       Input path to analyze (path/to/project).
-    --rules, -r
+    --plugins, -p
-      Extra paths to ruleset jars separated by ';'.
+      Extra paths to ruleset jars separated by ',' or ';'.
     --useTabs
       Tells the formatter that indentation with tabs are valid.
       Default: false